corinnelhh/chatbot/README.md

 ###Download Instructions
 To start playing with the project immediately:
  * Clone the project onto your local computer.
- * While in the project's root directory, run 'pip install requirements'
+ * While in the project's root directory, run 'pip install requirements'.
- * Still in root, run 'python views.py'
+ * Still in root, run 'python views.py'.
  * You now have a copy of Koanbot running on your local machine at '/localhost/8000'!

 #Input Filters